Waleed-BS/Readable/README.md

-# Udacity React Nanodegree Project 2

-Readable: A Content and Comment App
+Readable: A Post and Comment App

 ## Installing and Starting The Backend Server